LeunensMichiel/lowatter/src/markdown/pages/landing.md

     lang: nl
   - title: Who are we?
     description: >-
-      LoWatter is a service of **Ghent University**.
+      LOWATTER is a service of **Ghent University**.
 Ghent University has been conducting scientific research into Legionella in domestic hot water systems for many years.
 Central to this research is the balance between health and energy savings.